+Are you interested in rock solid walking?
 Are you sometimes anxious because of a fear you might …

 When these fears rear their ugly head the possibility of falling, freezing, stumbling and tripping becomes even more likely.
 Ugh!
 Many practical solutions to mobility challenges do exist.
 I have documented what people with Parkinson’s report helps their walking to become rock solid.